yhtMinceraft1010X/liferay-portal/readme/BREAKING_CHANGES.markdown

 to the value, drop that prefix and use `name="NAME_VALUE"` directly.

-If you want full control (or the namespaced version is insufficient), you can revert back to the old behaviour by also passing `useNamespace="<%= Boolean.FALSE %>"` to the tag.
+If you want full control (or the namespaced version is insufficient), you can revert back to the old behavior by also passing `useNamespace="<%= Boolean.FALSE %>"` to the tag.

 ### Why was this change made?

-This change was made to better match the current `aui:select` tag behaviour, facilitate a future migration to the `clay:select` tag, and simplify current `clay:select` tag usage.
+This change was made to better match the current `aui:select` tag behavior, facilitate a future migration to the `clay:select` tag, and simplify current `clay:select` tag usage.

 ---------------------------------------